 Perth Mint Physical Gold ETF (the "Trust") was formed pursuant to a Trust Agreement incepted on 26 July 2018.
-The Trust's primary objective is to give investors the opportunity to invest in physical gold through its shares, and have the gold securely stored by Gold Corporation in its role as the Custodian.
-The Trust's assets consist entirely of gold held on deposit with Gold Corporation and the Trust has no officers, directors or employees.
-The Trust has an independent Trustee who manages operations of the Trust and an Administrative Sponsor who looks after administrative functions.
+The Trust's primary objective was to give investors the opportunity to invest in physical gold through its shares, and have the gold securely stored by Gold Corporation in its role as the Custodian.
+The Trust's assets consisted entirely of gold held on deposit with Gold Corporation and the Trust had no officers, directors or employees.
+The Trust had an independent Trustee who managed operations of the Trust and an Administrative Sponsor who looked after administrative functions.